-CMOS Analog IC Design (DSE - 4/ GE - 6) (Credit Distribution and Prerequisites of the Course)
+CMOS Analog IC Design (DSE - 4/ GE - 6)

 - To understand the principles and building blocks of CMOS analog ICs. - To develop skills in analyzing and designing CMOS amplifiers and op-amps. - To explore advanced CMOS architectures and nonlinearity cancellation techniques. - To design and implement MOSFET-C circuits for filters, oscillators, and multipliers. - To apply switched-capacitor design principles in practical applications. - To gain hands-on experience with simulation tools and circuit optimization. - To foster innovative problem-solving in analog IC design.